jeffsebring/angular-wp-api/README.md

 **There is also a [Backbone.js WP-API client](https://github.com/WP-API/client-js).**

-## Resource List

-* `wpAPIInfoResource` - Requests API and blog data from the api base url.
-* `wpAPIUserResource` - Requests User data.

-*More will be added as needed . .*

 ## Dependencies

 Aside from AngularJS, this module relies on [ngResource](https://github.com/angular/bower-angular-resource), a separate AngularJS module, to create API resources for your apps.
 This is a separate script you will need to include.